panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 Now the destructuring `const { count } = toRefs(props)` is safe because `count` is a ref to the "count" prop.
 Now every time the "count" prop changes, the ref `count` reacts to the prop change.

-Having `count` as a ref, now inside the `computed()` you have to access the prop value using `count.value` (because `myRef.value` is how you access the value of a ref).
+Having `count` as a ref, inside the `computed()` you have to access the prop value using `count.value` (because `count.value` is how you access the value of a ref).

-I find this approach very convenient to pass the prop ref as an argument to a [composable](https://vuejs.org/guide/reusability/composables.html#mouse-tracker-example): e.g. `useMyComposable(count)` and not lose reactivity.
+I find this approach convenient to pass the prop ref as an argument to a [composable](https://vuejs.org/guide/reusability/composables.html#mouse-tracker-example): e.g. `useMyComposable(count)` and not lose reactivity.

 Otherwise, I'd stick to the [previous approach](#2-solution-1-use-props-object) by using `props` object directly to access the props.